 Our priority during this pandemic is to deliver face-to-face, high-quality education to all our pupils.
 This document sets out the systems that are in place at BWA during the pandemic to minimise the risks we have identified.
-We hope that families find this a helpful document to refer to in the autumn term, and beyond, as is necessary.
+We hope that families find this a helpful document to refer to this year.
+Changes will be made and shared, as is necessary.